 Rachel has curated exhibitions, performances, and public programs at The Kitchen, The Queens Museum, BAM, Judson Memorial Church, Emily Harvey Foundation, and Knockdown Center.
 She was 2018-2019 Andrew W. Mellon Curatorial Fellow at the Queens Museum, 2017-2018 Curatorial Fellow at The Kitchen, 2017-2019 Friday Night Series Co-Curator at the Poetry Project with Mirene Arsanios, and 2016 Curator for the Segue Reading Series.

 She is also co-founder and Artistic Director of Wendy's Subway, a library, writing space, and independent publisher in Brooklyn, New York.

-Rachel holds a BA in Art History and Comparative Literature from Columbia University and is a doctoral student in Art History at The Graduate Center, City University of New York.
-She teaches in the department of Art History at Hunter College, New York.
+Rachel holds a BA in Art History and Comparative Literature from Columbia University and is a doctoral candidate in Art History at The Graduate Center, City University of New York, where her research centers on 1970s and ’80s performance in the Americas.
+She teaches Art History at New York University and Brooklyn College.